mohisen/bonsai-simulink/examples/simulink-househeat/README.md

 # Simulink Househeat Example

 This is a step-by-step guide for training a Bonsai BRAIN using the Simulink Househeat model.
+You have to have Matlab and Simulink installed.
+Trial versions can be downloaded from [TheMathworks](http://www.themathworks.com]

 ## LOCAL (CLI) GUIDE

-### CLI INSTALLATION
+# Pre-requisites to run the example

+Install Asynchronous HTTP Client/Server

+    pip install aiohttp

-1. We strongly recommend to create a virtual environment using virtualenv (https://virtualenv.pypa.io/en/stable/installation/)
+We strongly recommend to create a virtual environment using [virtualenv] https://virtualenv.pypa.io/en/stable/installation/)
     ```
     pip install virtualenv
     virtualenv bonsai
     source bonsai/bin/activate
     ```

+### CLI INSTALLATION

 2. Install the Bonsai CLI by following our [detailed CLI installation guide](http://docs.bons.ai/guides/cli-guide.html).

     ```
     pip install bonsai-cli bonsai-ai
     ```

-# Install pre-requisites

-Install Asynchronous HTTP Client/Server

-    pip install aiohttp

 # Install Matlab Engine: